Hubs-Foundation/hubs-docs/docs/dev-contributing.md

 Hubs is currently en-US only, but if you would like to work with us on localization efforts, submit a suggestion through the GitHub issues and we'll work with you from there.

 ### 🦆 General Help
 We believe in the power of community (that's why we're building this, after all!) and know that not all forms of support will come from something outlined here.
-Feel free to jump into our public [Discord server](https://discord.gg/wHmY4nd) to chat with us and ask about how you can get involved!
+Feel free to jump into our public [Discord chat server](https://discord.gg/wHmY4nd) to chat with us and ask about how you can get involved!
+See our [help page](./help.html) for other ways to contact us.